Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 When software becomes complex, the delivery slows down.
 It sometimes grinds to a halt.
 What do companies do?
 They throw manpower against that problem.
 But what should they do?
-Reduce the teams to the minimal number of people to fix the bottle-necks in the delivery.
+Reduce the teams to the minimal number of people to fix the bottlenecks in the delivery.
 Do not be afraid to re-write.
 Do not be afraid the make mistakes.
 Fail, learn, fix.
-A truely agile company, knows that we do not write code once.
+A truly agile company, knows that we do not write code once.
 We write it continuously!
 A company with a mission, a goal, knows that only great engineers working together and learning from each other while the managers keep the wolves at bay, is the only way to succeed!